AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##nBarsDown
 ### Description
-The nBarsDown indicator searches for a specific number of falling closing prices.
+The nBarsDown indicator looks for a specified number of falling closing prices.

-In addition, the following conditions can be included in the search:
+The following conditions can also be included in the search:

-- Continuously falling bars
+-	Constantly falling bars
-- Continuously falling highs
+-	Constantly falling highs
-- Continuously falling lows
+-	Constantly falling lows

 ### Usage
 ```cs